Kingxukai/linux/Documentation/driver-api/media/drivers/cx2341x-devel.rst

 Param[1]
 ^^^^^^^^

-Number of B frames between the I and P frame, plus 1.
+Number of B frames between the woke I and P frame, plus 1.
 For example: IBBPBBPBBPBB --> GOP size: 12, number of B frames: 2+1 = 3

 .. note::